By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 Damages Which An Ear Injury Claim Could Compensate You For

-The table in the previous section shows just one part of an ear injury compensation claim.
+The table in the previous section shows just one part of ear injury claims.
 Depending on how you were affected, your personal injury lawyer can use different ‘heads of loss’ to calculate the compensation you’ll request.

 Some of the different heads of loss include: